jordancaudill/flexboy.scss/README.md

 @include gutter(20px, md);
 ```
 ### How sized classes are applied:
 Flexboy.scss follows a mobile-first paradigm.
 The default classes apply themselves at >= 0px screen width.
-If you define your first breakpoint at as `md: 1280px`, then the `-md` classes will apply themselves at screen widths >= 1280px.
+If you define your first breakpoint as `md: 1280px`, then the `-md` classes will apply themselves at screen widths >= 1280px.

 Example: Applying the classes `.row` and `.col-md` will render a flexbox row from 0px to 1279px screen width, and a flexbox column at >= 1280px screen width.
 This rule holds true for all cases except the `hide` and `only` classes, which have higher precedence, since they need to override the css `display` property.

 ### Classes explained:
 #### Flex Directions